The Last Kingdom of Al Andalus (The Play)

 TEODEMIRO.

-I was born in Granada, and my family derived from this ancient city.
-I have lived all my life here and shall hope to be buried here, if God be willing.
+I was born in Granada; my family hails from this ancient city.
+I have lived all my life here and hope to be buried here, God willing.

 MUHAMMAD.

-I shall dismiss thee for now, but if 'tis proven that art conniving with our enemies, then thou shall be executed.
+I shall dismiss thee for now, but if it be proven that thou art conspiring with our enemies, thou shalt be executed.
 Is that fully understood?

 TEODEMIRO.